ZsoltTanko/inline-llm-lens/docs/EXTENDING.md

 ## Add a new LLM provider

-The MVP ships only `OpenAICompatibleClient`, but the protocol seam is in place.
+Currently only `OpenAICompatibleClient` ships, but the protocol seam is in place.
 Adding a native Anthropic / Gemini / Bedrock client is a localized change.

 1. **Add an enum case** in `InlineLLMLens/Models/ProviderKind.swift`: